 About this Cherry Walnut Couscous Salad

-Besides BC Tree Fruits Cherries, I used Israeli couscous in this delicious salad.
+Besides the cherries, I used Israeli couscous in this delicious salad.
 Along with toasted walnuts, black olives, feta, and fresh lemon, it’s a tasty and satisfying summer salad.
 It’s great on it’s own for lunch, perfect for picnics, and a beautiful side dish for grilled chicken, pork, or fish.

 I love that this salad is so easy to put together.
 It’s a flavourful, deliciously fresh and different dish, and I think, a worthy one to show off these gorgeous cherries!
 Watch my Video to see just how easy this Cherry Walnut Couscous Salad is to make: